Mary Shepherd Slusser

 Mary Shepherd Slusser (1918–2017) was an American archaeologist known for her work in Nepal, where she lived and worked alongside local professionals including Sanskritists and historians.
-By focusing on teamwork and collaboration, Slusser was able to approach her studies from a multi- disciplinary perspective.

 She and her colleagues uncovered information about the art, architecture, language, epigraphy, and cultural history of the Newal community in the Kathmandu Valley.
-Slusser also made great strides in uncovering the chronology of Nepalese artworks, which in turn allowed her to better define the geographical boundaries of ancient towns and cities in the Kathmandu Valley.
+Slusser also uncovered the chronology of Nepalese artworks, which in turn allowed her to better define the geographical boundaries of ancient towns and cities in the Kathmandu Valley.

+Slusser's collection of Nepalese artifacts (now mostly dispersed across several museums in the United States) was less well-known to her contemporaries, and became the subject of scrutiny in 2026, when an investigation in Himal Southasian found that she had knowingly purchased and sold stolen objects.

 Life and career

+Slusser was born in Ontario, Canada in 1918 to George Percy and Ethel Mary Shepherd.
+In the year following her birth, her family moved to rural Michigan.
+Her mother hunted for food while her father worked in a machine shop.
+She developed an interest in archaeology as a young child when she and her sister, Dorothy, would play with souvenirs sent to their mother from around the world by her first husband, a British sailor.
+These souvenirs included Chinese ceramics, Japanese figurines made of ivory, an ebony elephant from India and a tiger skin, head included.

-Mary Shepherd Slusser was born (Mary Shepherd) in Ontario, Canada in 1918 to George Percy and Ethel Mary Shepherd.
-In the year following her birth, her family moved to Michigan, United States, and before Mary Slusser was 17 years old, she became a naturalized citizen of the U.S. Slusser attended the University of Michigan alongside her sister, Dorothy Shepherd.
-Mary Shepherd Slusser met her future husband while attending the University of Michigan.
-In 1942, she graduated with a bachelor's degree and moved to New York City, following her sister Dorothy, who was enrolled in a graduate program at New York University's Institute of Fine Arts.
-In 1944, she married Robert Slusser and took his name.
-In 1950, Mary Shepherd Slusser graduated with her PhD in anthropology from Columbia University.
+When Slusser was 17 years old, she became a naturalized citizen of the U.S. She attended the University of Michigan alongside her sister.
+Mary Shepherd Slusser met her future husband, Robert, a US Navy sailor while attending the University of Michigan.
+In 1942, she graduated with a bachelor's degree and moved to New York City, following her sister, who was enrolled in a graduate program at New York University's Institute of Fine Arts.
+In 1950, Slusser graduated with her PhD in anthropology from Columbia University.
 The title of her dissertation was "Preliminary archeological studies of Northern Central Chile" and she completed some of her coursework at both NYU and Harvard University.

 After the completion of her PhD in 1950, Slusser worked for the U.S. State Department as a research analyst.
-Her work with the state department, from 1951- 1958, focused mainly on Latin America and Southeast Asia.
+Her work with the state department, from 1951– 1958, focused mainly on Latin America and Southeast Asia.
 During this time, her husband was working for the U.S. State Department as well, specifically as an economist with USAID.
-Eventually, Robert Slusser's work took him overseas, and Mary Shepherd Slusser would accompany him in his travels.
-In 1954, the two began their travels in Vietnam.
-Over the course of their work, they lived in Vietnam, Yugoslavia, Guinea, Nepal, and Tunisia.
-During this time, Slusser was employed by the Department of State as a field anthropologist, and she received funding and permission from the Smithsonian to begin collecting Nepalese artifacts.
-Slusser spent five years in Nepal while under contract with the Smithsonian to write a guide to Nepal.
-During this time, she made an ethnographic collection sourced from the Kathmandu Valley for the National Museum of Natural History.
+Eventually, his work took him overseas, and Slusser accompanied him on his travels.